antoniou/agora-ansible-docker/doc/overview.md

 # Overview

-This document describes the build process of a Docker-Based Authority Server and provides information on how the Docker Image is build and deployed.
+This document describes the build process of a Docker-Based Authority Server and provides information on how the Docker Image is built and deployed.

 This repository provides an ansible playbook that: